-Dynamic Packaging Solutions for Online Booking Engines: Building One-stop Shop for Travel Experience
+Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Imagine not having to spend time switching between suppliers to book a room, a flight, and local activities.
-Think about a trip-booking solution that allows for flexibly in changing your tour content.
+Think about a trip-booking solution that allows flexibly changing your tour content.
 Consider a platform that can easily align your budget with the entire tour, including accommodation and activities.
 Well, such solutions have existed for a long time and they are powered by dynamic packaging systems.
-Unfortunately, only a fraction of travel industry players employ this approach.
+Unfortunately, there are few travel industry players that have employed this approach.

 Several decades ago, packaged holidays were exclusively in the province of tour operators.
 Time passed and new technologies opened doors to the dynamic packaging world for online travel agencies (OTAs), travel suppliers, and vacation planning tools.
 The old-fashioned practices combined with emerging technologies have been transformed into an innovative tool, fueling travel industry disruption.

 Travel dynamic packaging software is a technology that allows travelers to get customized tour packages comprised of various inventories including hotels, flights, car rentals, attractions, and events.
 Customers have an opportunity to take the driver’s seat in their trip and vacation planning thanks to the in-built flexibility of dynamic packaging engine solutions.

-The main difference between tours as they were and dynamic packages is that users can configure their trips via a single packaging interface and receive a full price estimate based on individual pricing and availability of each component in dynamically generated tours.
+And that’s one of the main differences between traditional packaged tours and dynamic packages.
+Users can configure their trips via a single packaging interface and receive a full fee estimate based on individual pricing and availability of each component in dynamically generated tours.

 Semi-dynamic packaging.
-The total price of the package changes based on selected components.
-The price of inventories remain static.
-This approach is common for systems with legacy revenue management modules.
+The total price of the package changes based on selected components while the price of inventories remains static.
+This approach is more common for systems with legacy revenue management modules.
 Prices are centralized and rarely changed.
-But when prices are changed, the changes are manual.
+But when the time comes to change something, the process is done manually.

 Dynamic pricing.
-The price of the package is a sum of variable inventory prices.
+The cost of the package is a sum of variable inventory prices.
 Price variability depends on factors that apply to each inventory.
-These factors can be a customer type, an inventory supplier, or other individual factor.
+These can be a customer type, an inventory supplier, services availability, or demand, to name a few.

 Full dynamic packaging.
 In this case, yield management is applied to the whole package, based on value for the customer, combination of inventories, etc. For instance, if a user chooses more expensive flights, the price of a hotel can be increased respectively.